bimaagung/documentation/pair_logitech_m720.md

-Buatkan dokumen secara rapi install solaar
+Here is the properly formatted document for installing Solaaar:

 To resolve this issue, you can try reinstalling Solaaar using pip.
-Here are the steps you can follow:
+Follow the steps below:

 1. Open a terminal.